 Long, sophisticated reads are more challenging online.
 Online users have notoriously short attention spans—most readership drops precipitously after about 500 words.
 Longer reads can compound the cognitive load, especially when the sophistication of the content requires information to be processed contextually.
 The best way to counter any adverse effects on the user experience is to chunk content into bite sized pieces, create a navigable and intuitive structure, and offer callouts and takeaways to create a more visually robust presentation.

 Printable PDFs feel more permanent.
-There is a persistent perception that while anyone can post anything content online, PDFs are official and somehow more permanent.
+There is a persistent perception that while anyone can post any content online, PDFs are official and somehow more permanent.
 Even when the content is exactly the same, PDFs are the “digital hard copy, “and that probably won’t go away anytime soon.
 However, there are innovative ways to have your digital report dynamically generate PDFs on-the-fly, something we’ve integrated into Exposition, our platform for producing beautiful, high-impact digital reports.

 Given these pros and cons, we believe that many nonprofits would be well served by the HTML-first approach.
 It’s an excellent option for organizations with smaller and simpler publications who can adapt well-designed graphics to web layouts and complement them with web-only formats like video.
 It’s also a great option for organizations who publish longer reports for large audiences that could benefit from robust interactive elements and analytics, such as the IPCC’s National Climate Assessment.
-While the rationale for adopting the HTML-first approach may be different for each organization, but there are clear best practices that allow any organization can adopt to maximize the impact and engagement their reports generate with their audiences.
+While the rationale for adopting the HTML-first approach may be different for each organization, but there are clear best practices that allow any organization to adopt to maximize the impact and engagement their reports generate with their audiences.

 Best Practices for HTML-First